deezer/playntell/README.md

 ## Setup

-Build the docker image and launch an interactive bash session in it:
+Build the docker image and run it in a container while launching an interactive bash session:

 ```sh
 $ make build